 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your furnace and AC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

 Your best bet for most systems would be a MERV 6-8.
 A higher MERV filter should be used subject to the advice of your Service Experts Heating & Air Conditioning service advisor to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
-You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

 Filtration has changed greatly over the past several years.
 Originally, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 The story is different today.
 Shreveport area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!